Background: Shockeys Become Seventh-day Adventists

 Move to Butterfield and Malvern Church Organized about 1886

 In 1884, Phillip Shockey and his family, including his parents and his older brother, John L. Shockey, moved from Ohio to four miles from Butterfield, near Malvern, where Phillip filed for a homestead of 160 acres (Land Office, 2008).
 Phillip was almost immediately asked to be the denominational evangelism agent for Arkansas (Yearbook, 1885).
 Phillip’s three youngest children were born in Butterfield, as was John’s youngest, Henrietta Belle Shockey.
 The families made the acquaintance of a Seventh-day Church of God family, Mr. and Mrs. John Nuesch Sr., in Magnet Cove, and the two families met together for services in their homes, with others gradually joining them (Cate, 2001).
 The Shockey families helped build up the Seventh-day Adventist church and when the Arkansas Conference was organized in 1888, Malvern was one of the ten existing churches that was recognized, and John was the delegate.
+While in Minneapolis for the session, he was privileged to hear Ellen G. White speak.
 John was elected as the evangelism director for District #3 which covered nine counties.
 By 1893, many of the people had moved away from the Malvern area and there were only the two Shockey families of Adventists left (Rees, 1893).
 John died in 1897 at fifty-one years of age, leaving Lydia with seven children to care for.
 Lydia continued to meet with her friends and neighbors for Sabbath services, and just after John’s death, they held a barn raising for her (Heritage, 1971).

 Butterfield Church Organized in 1903